bootstrapworld/curriculum/lessons/Data-Science/codap-bar-charts/langs/en-us/slides.md

 * When did the `measure` menu appear?

 <!--
-- The `configuration` menu appears when there is another possible configuration of the data - for instance, when dots can be fused into bars - we see this menu.
+- The configuration menu appears when there is another possible configuration of the data - for instance, when dots can be fused into bars - we see this menu.
-- The measure menu appears when there is an opportunity to change what is shown _along with_ the points - for instance, connecting lines, a regression line, or a count_.
+- The measure menu appears when there is an opportunity to change what is shown *along with the points* (that is, on the same display as a dot plot or scatterplot) - for instance, connecting lines or calculating the count.
+Histograms and boxplots appear alongside an existing display, so they appear are on the `measure` menu._
 -->

 ---